bohanhou14/CLERC/README.md

 In this repo, we provide codes for replicating the curation process of CLERC datasets as well as running retrieval and generation experiments.
 We will explain the two main subsets of CLERC, **retrieval** and **generation** separately.

+## Retrieval

+## Generation
+Please refer to our paper for the formulation of task and README in the generation subdirectory (https://github.com/bohanhou14/CLERC/blob/main/generation/README.md)
 ## Cite CLERC
 ```
 @article{abe2024clerc,